amanzi/amanzi/doc/user_guide/input/input_schema.rst

 Definitions
 -----------

 This section allows the user to provide useful definitions to be used throughout the other sections.
-Definitions are grouped as element blocks: `constants`_, `named_times`_, and `macros`_.
+Definitions are grouped as element blocks: `constants`_ and `macros`_.

 Constants
 _________